StefanoAnzolut/business-guide/source/account/inhouse-support.rst

 - Click **Save** to confirm

-- Your members will see these contact details in the help section in their Skribble profile (if let empty, they will see Skribble support details instead)
+- Your members will see these contact details in the help section in their Skribble profile